amancevice/docker-influxdb-cluster/README.md

 ### Patch the configuration

-Create an Envfile that makes the [recommended patches](https://docs.influxdata.com/influxdb/v0.10/introduction/installation/#configuring-the-instance).
+Create an Envfile for each node in the cluster that makes the [recommended patches](https://docs.influxdata.com/influxdb/v0.10/introduction/installation/#configuring-the-instance).
 See the example at [`./example/Envfile`](./example/Envfile):

 ```bash
 INFLUX___META___DIR="/mnt/db/meta"